Dateline: June 8th 1978 22:00. Nairobi, Kenya

 So the main threat was from Mozambique, which is where I was heading right into it.

 First, I head up to Nyanga and camp in the forest.
-There's a troop of boy scouts out for the weekend camping here too.
+There's a troupe of boy scouts out for the weekend camping here too.
 Not sure how much of a death wish this might have been, hmmmmm

 It was huge forest, or at least a tree plantation, free to camp, and as you can see, I was not assassinated there either.

-3 bedrooms and 2 buckets of fresh milk every day
+| Richards "Assistant Manager's" house.
+3 bedrooms and 2 buckets of fresh milk every day |

 Just above Umtali, there is, or was, a little site for construction, for some reason, I camped here for a few days probably waiting for the armed convoy, and got to know another wayward guy who lived here in his tiny caravan.
 He had a tiny pension from the Rhodesian Railways, and had to cope.
 We were a fine pair, I think I had more cash than he did.
-I only mention it because, his life seemed so confined and limited, compared to me, even in my state, I saw that there was still great hope for me and any future I could contemplate

-I eventually got to the convoy, and as all the cars and trucks were full, I was given the seat on a machine gun trailer, attached to an army truck.
+I eventually got to the convoy, December 6th apparently, and as all the cars and trucks were full, I was given the seat on a machine gun trailer, attached to an army truck.
 The gun was there, but no ammunition.
 Hmmm, probably quite a target, so I just kept swivelling around as the front was totally cannon proof, but zero metal behind me.

 Well, I didn't get shot anyway